ericrothdotorg/eric-slider/README.md

 ```html
 https://yourdomain.com/eric-slider-animate.php
 ```
-Then open it directly in browser to configure slider → It generates the config file used by the JS slider
+Then open it directly in browser to configure slider → The JS uses those settings automatically

 ---